 - Blue Food coloring

-- Pour the rocks into the jars.
+- First pour the rocks into the jars.
 Then place the sea plants and fish in.

 - Next, fill a large container with water and add 1 drop of food coloring.
 If it’s too blue, then just add more water until you reach the color you want.

-- Very Slowly, pour the water into the jars.
+- Then very slowly, pour the water into the jars.